-The waters surrounding the British Virgin Islands are littered with hundreds of relics from such past tragedies, alongside plenty more worthwhile wreck dives and artificial reefs being created every year.
-As a result, the nation is well known among divers with a ‘lust for rust’, but the wreck diving here is far from exclusive, with most sites accessible enough for beginner divers too.
+The seas surrounding the British Virgin Islands are littered with hundreds of wrecks and relics from past maritime mishaps and seafaring tragedies, alongside several purposefully scuttled ships created in recent years.
+As a result, the nation is well known among divers with a ‘lust for rust’, but the wreck diving here is far from exclusive, with most sites accessible to beginner divers as well.

-So, whether you’re a rust-rookie or a seasoned wreck-head, keep reading as we dive into some of the British Virgin Island’s most interesting wrecks, and get ready to beef-up that bucket-list.
+So, whether you’re a rust-rookie or a seasoned wreck-head, keep reading as our experienced dive travel experts introduce some of the British Virgin Island’s most interesting wrecks.

 RMS Rhone